Vietnam.vn - Nền tảng quảng bá Việt Nam

 Some places will have to close their vehicle inspection centers, such as Bac Kan, Hoa Binh and Thai Binh.

-To avoid congestion, the Vietnam Register has contacted localities with excess inspection capacity to temporarily add inspectors to areas with shortages.
-The Register recommends that vehicle owners bring their vehicles that are due for inspection early, at appropriate locations when returning to their hometowns, on business trips, traveling, delivering goods, etc.
+To avoid congestion, the Vietnam Register has contacted localities with excess inspection capacity centers to temporarily add inspectors to places with shortages.
+The Department recommends that vehicle owners bring their vehicles that are about to be inspected early, at suitable locations when returning to their hometowns, on business trips, traveling, delivering goods, etc.

-The Vietnam Register also proposed that the Ministry of Transport recommend that the Government amend and supplement Decree No. 30 to postpone the revocation of inspector certificates, allowing inspectors to continue working when they are tried by the Court but given a suspended sentence without being banned from practicing.
+The Vietnam Register also proposed that the Ministry of Transport recommend the Government to amend and supplement Decree No. 30 in the direction of postponing the revocation period of vehicle inspector certificates, allowing vehicle inspectors to continue working when they are tried by the Court but given a suspended sentence without being banned from practicing.

 The Department recommends that centers with two or more inspectors whose inspection certificates have been revoked can continue to operate in the coming period to serve the inspection needs of people and businesses.